boyvanduuren/octorunner/README.md

 # octorunner

 Octorunner is a tool that serves as the endpoint for Github webhooks.
+It was inspired by [Gitlab's gitlab-runner](https://docs.gitlab.com/runner/).
-Right now it supports handling of the `push` event, and triggers the running of a simple script in a Docker container, which can be used for running tests.
-The status of the commit that was pushed is set according to the exit code of that test.
+Right now it can spin up a docker container using a user specified docker image, run some user specified test commands, and set a commit's status.
+This is all triggered by push events.
+It works for both public and private repositories.

 ## Configuration